srl3630/DnR_Notes/interview-study-notes-for-security-engineering.md

 - Encryption vs Encoding vs Hashing vs Obfuscation vs Signing
 	- Be able to explain the differences between these things.
+    - Encryption
+      - When data is modified such that only someone with a given key is able to read them
+    - Encoding
+      - The process of converting data into a seperate format
+      - can read as long as you know the format, no secret required
+    - Hashing
+      - the process of converting data into a (mostly) unique string for identificaiton
+      - hashing is typically one way
+    - Obfuscation
+      - modifying data such that the original meaning is not easily recognizable
+      - this can be done to evade defender tooling or make data unreadable
+    - Signing
+      - The process of verifying something by backing authenticity, and ensuring the code hasn't been changed by anyone other than the author
 	- [Various attack models](https://en.wikipedia.org/wiki/Attack_model) (e.g. chosen-plaintext attack).

 - Encryption standards + implementations